com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 ### The Special Case of the USA
 The United States experiences a high number of extreme weather events due to its vast size and diverse geographical and climatic conditions.
 From hurricanes and tornadoes to wildfires and blizzards, these events cause significant human and economic losses.
 Some, like Hurricane Katrina in 2005 or the recent California wildfires intensified by  [high winds](https://www.worldweatherattribution.org/climate-change-increased-the-likelihood-of-wildfire-disaster-in-highly-exposed-los-angeles-area/), leave lasting impacts on communities.
 However, beyond these widely known disasters, many smaller-scale events occur frequently, each bringing its own casualties and damages.

-Among these, tornadoes are particularly frequent, making the U.S. the most tornado-prone country in the world with around 1,200 tornadoes occuring annually.
+Among these, tornadoes are particularly frequent, making the U.S. the $\textbf{most}$ tornado-prone country in the world with around 1,200 tornadoes occuring annually.
 The central area consisting a line between Texas and South Dakota is especially susceptible to tornadoes due to the collision of warm, moist air from the Gulf of Mexico with cool, dry air from Canada, creating the ideal conditions for powerful thunderstorms that can generate tornadoes.
 Although tornadoes also occur in other countries, none experience them as frequently as the U.S.

-Among these, tornadoes are particularly frequent, making the U.S. the most tornado-prone country in the world, with thousands occurring annually.
-Their formation is driven by specific atmospheric conditions, particularly where warm, moist air collides with cooler, drier air, creating powerful thunderstorms capable of generating tornadoes.
-While tornadoes occur in other parts of the world, no country experiences them as frequently as the U.S.

 Hurricanes are another major threat, forming over warm ocean waters and often making landfall with destructive winds, storm surges, and heavy rainfall.
 These storms frequently lead to severe flooding and widespread infrastructure damage.
 Their occurrence and intensity are influenced by oceanic and atmospheric patterns, which will be part of our investigation.